 Supporting Industry and Leading Innovation on the DTT Platform

-We also contribute to the Australian Communications and Media Authority’s planning of the transmission networks for access to broadcast spectrum to ensure that there is no interference from other services using the radio frequency spectrum from a range of sources, like mobile phones.
+We also contribute to the Australian Communications and Media Authority’s planning of the transmission networks for access to broadcast spectrum to ensure there is no interference from other services using the radio frequency spectrum from a range of sources, like mobile phones.
 Find out more about Spectrum Management here.

-Free TV Engineering also has an important role to ensure that everything you see on television is of a consistent and high technical standard.
+Free TV also has an important role to ensure that everything you see on television is of a consistent and high technical standard.
 We do this through a system of Operational Practices which are followed by all broadcasters, consumer electronics manufacturers, program producers and other industry participants.

 Affectionately known as “OPs”, these important documents set out specifications which underpin standards for technologies such as the loudness of programs and advertising, how program information is displayed and how closed captions function.
 The OPs also contain detailed specifications and how they are applied on topics as diverse as how broadcast spectrum is shared during outside broadcasts and the use of wireless microphones.

 Free TV Australia is a proud partner of Freeview, the free digital television service in Australia.
 Bringing together content from Free TV Australia members Seven, Nine and Ten alongside ABC and SBS, Freeview’s mission is to deliver free to air TV to all Australians.

 With the best Australian television from more than 30 channels and catch-up services, Freeview offers a state of the art EPG allowing viewers to watch their favourite shows on any device wherever and whenever they want.